stemoutreach/CodeCreateLab/Labs/03-pico-breadboard-lab_UPDATED.md

 - Wire and use multiple parts on one breadboard (LED, button, ultrasonic, speaker).
 - Read distance and convert it to **cm**.
 - Write clean code using small functions (instead of one giant loop).
+- Map distance ranges to RGB colors, a status LED, and speaker beeps.
+- Structure a simple state machine (idle vs active) driven by a pushbutton.
 - Connect a Pico 2 W to WiFi and find its **IP address**.
 - Run a tiny HTTP server and create “routes” like `/led/on` and `/led/off`.